rysdev/LMSLiveProjectContributions/README.md

 *Updated application controller and student view to filter displayed applications using text input

 ##
-Disclaimer: Permission given by owner to post a selection of files from the live project.
+Disclaimer: Permission given by project owner to post a selection of files.